Sunday, 25 February

 The glorious red carpet was covered in dust and dirt.
 The closing ceremony had already taken place, the evening before, on Saturday.
 So a herd of movie stars had trampled it and ruined its virgin-red purity.

-We fooled around a little, parading on the sullied red carpet.
+I fooled around a little, parading on the sullied red carpet.
 Which is basically the equivalent of marrying a retired prostitute.

-We went further and reached the Weidendammer Brücke bridge on the Spree River, not far from the Berlin Friedrichstrasse train station.
+I went further and reached the Weidendammer Brücke bridge on the Spree River, not far from the Berlin Friedrichstrasse train station.

 The Spree’s water was clean enough to see through it.